-You’ve a great 90 Amp or 130 Amp flux core welder and it uses flux core welding wire.
+You’ve a great 90 Amp or 130 Amp flux core welder, that uses flux core welding wire.

-But you’ve this little job to do and the base metal is Aluminum.
+But you’ve this little job to do.
+And it’s Aluminum.

-You ask, ‘Can you weld Aluminum with a flux core welder?’
+You ask yourself.
+‘Can you weld Aluminum with a flux core welder?’

 What you really, really want is a spool of Aluminum flux core wire.